 Dealing with separation anxiety in relationships can be incredibly challenging.
 It creates constant worry and fear about being apart from your partner, leading to emotional distress and strain on the relationship.
-This anxiety can make it difficult to enjoy time alone or focus on daily activities, leaving you feeling overwhelmed and insecure.
+This guide will help you understand separation anxiety in relationships, why it happens, and simple ways to manage it so you can feel more secure and at ease with your partner.

 What is separation anxiety in relationships?